Nigeria, China reaffirm commitment to mutual growth, development

 As China marked its 76th anniversary of the founding of the People’s Republic of China (PRC) and 56 years of its diplomatic relations with Nigeria, both countries have reaffirmed their commitment to deepen their ties, leveraging shared history, cultural exchanges and economic complementarities to build a brighter future for both countries.

 This commitment was made by Ms. Yan Yuqing, Consul General, PRC in Lagos, and Hon.
-Jaafaru Yakubu, Chairman, House of Representatives Committee on China-Nigeria Parliamentary Relations, at the reception to celebrate the founding of PRC, in Lagos.
+Jaafaru Yakubu, Chairman, House of Representatives Committee on China-Nigeria Parliamentary Relations, at the reception to celebrate the founding of PRC\China National Day in Lagos.

 Speaking at the event, Hon.
 Yakubu hailed the strategic partnership between Nigeria and China, saying that it has yielded tangible benefits in infrastructure, trade, technology, education and cultural exchanges.